‘Let him answer!’: Trump bulldozes his way through debate with mix of attacks, insults and falsehoods

 It was, in the words of Chris Christie, who coached Trump for the debates at the White House in recent days, “too hot.”

-“I think the president overplayed his hand tonight,” former Republican Pennsylvania Sen. Rick Santorum said, as other commentators on CNN looked on.
+“I think the president overplayed his hand tonight,” former Republican senator Rick Santorum of Pennsylvania said, as other commentators on CNN looked on.

 Over on Fox News, analyst Dana Perino said the president let Biden get away with some potentially problematic answers because he just talked over him “when Joe Biden might have been just about to maybe fumble on the 1-yard line and so those moments didn’t happen.”
 One commentator posted a meme of C-SPAN’s Steve Scully, who will moderate the next debate, huddling underneath his desk, chugging wine.